-1. A looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+- 1. A looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
 A looked after child is a child who is a) in the care of a local authority, or b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989).
 Details must be supplied by the allocated social worker or foster carer.

-(Amended/Added to the determined arrangements in July 2021 due to the School Admssions Code 2021 becoming an act of Law) The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
-This advice refers to these children as internationally adopted previously looked after children - "IAPLAC".

-- Applicants who have an exceptional social or medical need for a place at the school, supported by professional documentation from a hospital consultant, social worker or similar.
+The 2021 School Admissions Code (the Code) requires children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted to be given equal first priority in admission arrangements, alongside looked after children (LAC) and children who were previously looked after by English local authorities (PLAC).
+This advice refers to these children as internationally adopted previously looked after children "IAPLAC". - 2.
+Applicants who have an exceptional social or medical need for a place at the school, supported by professional documentation from a hospital consultant, social worker or similar.
 Decisions on these cases will be taken in consultation with the Executive Director for Children and Young People or her delegated representative. - 3.
 Applicants who at the time of application are on roll of Forest Hill or Sydenham schools will be given priority at Sydenham and Forest Hill Sixth Form (SFH6). - 4.
 Applicants who can best demonstrate their suitability for the course involved (factors taken into account will be attendance and previous academic performance). - 5.
 If the school is over-subscribed with applicants from the feeder schools only, priority will first go to applicants from those schools with professionally-supported social or medical cases (see above), and then to those who can best demonstrate their suitability for the course involved. - 6.
 If two identical applicants qualify for the last available place, home to school distance will be used as a tie break.
 If the applicants live the exact distance from the school lots will be taken to determine which applicant is offered the remaining place.